コンテンツにスキップ

 Governor Kuroiwa:

-Actually, everyone is puzzled as to what a conductor does.
+Actually, everyone is a mystery as to what a conductor does.
 If there is something that explains it, I think you can realize, "Oh!
 So that's how it's done."

 When I was a newscaster, I once did a news program on the Matsumoto concert (music festival) that Seiji Ozawa holds every year.
 We brought the studio to the stage in Matsumoto and had Seiji Ozawa come in after the concert, and did a program, and I watched a rehearsal at that time.
 It was only after watching a rehearsal that I really understood what a conductor does.